scilus/scil-documentation/source/arriving/setup_computer.rst

 Setting up your computer
 ========================

+Before you can start working with the tools commonly-used or developped in the lab, you need to setup your computer.
+Follow this step-by-step guide to get your computer ready to work.

+*This section is a work in progress.
+Eventually, it should cover OS choices, IDE choice, python and virtualenv installation, scilpy installation, nextflow and singularity/docker.*

 We recommend using linux, but Mac can be an option.
 With Windows, your life will definitely be more complicated.

 1. First, you should work in a virtual environment to avoid breaking your python installation.
 See the :ref:`ref_venvs`.